 There’s a reason hikers jokingly refer to Pennsylvania as Rocksylvania – PA is home to some fantastic rock formations!

-What follows is a list of 17 of the best Pennsylvania rock formations that you can explore.
+What follows is a guide to 24 of the best Pennsylvania rock formations that you are free to explore.

 Some are incredibly tall.